 Successful instructional designers have certain traits about them that set them out from the rest.
 Those who are most successful have a thirst for learning and have an almost insatiable hunger for knowledge.
 In many careers, the hungriest learners are out in front of their peers.
 As mentioned regarding creativity, many instructional designers have creative hobbies, which help them along the way.

 With employment and the economy being what it is today, many companies are looking to save where they can, by employing as few people as the can without compromising on quality.
-If you are flexible and versatile and can fill in any gaps within the team (or be trained to do so) then you will sit well with the employer.
+So, if you are flexible and versatile and can fill in any gaps within the team then you will sit well with the employer.
 If you are not a superstar, don’t worry, as quite often your employer will be willing to train you to bring you up to speed.

 From a personal point of view, it is important that you have values that fit within the company and its morals and ethics.
 This goes for most jobs really, but it just means that you will be on the same page and fit in with the existing team.
 Even better, if you have positive chemistry with the interviewer, and can make the interview more conversational than a question-and-answer format, this can also indicate how well you will get on with the others you will work with.

 When negotiating salary, it is best to do so at the interview rather than afterwards.
-Statistics published show that women on average tend to earn less in instructional design than their male counterparts for no apparent reason, so get familiar with salary expectations and be prepared to discuss roughly what you are expecting for your role (2013 Global eLearning Salary & Compensation Report).
+For example, statistics published show that women on average tend to earn less in instructional design than their male counterparts for no apparent reason, so get familiar with salary expectations and be prepared to discuss roughly what you are expecting for your role.

 Instructional design is a very appealing and rewarding career with plenty of progression.
 If you have most or all of the skills and traits detailed above, it would most likely be a perfect choice for you.